 The Isle of wight festival of music 1969

 Based upon the relative success of the previous year’s event, Fiery Creations decided to really go for it in 1969, putting on a considerably larger, more ambitious, and far better organised event over the weekend of Saturday 30th and Sunday 31st August, 1969 (only two weeks after Woodstock had taken place in the US).
 This event took place in Wootton which, being located on the Island’s northern coast, proved far easier for the (estimated 150,000-200,000) festival goers to journey to.
-A "free concert" was also held on Friday 29th, however so little reports remain of that event (with no advertised bill that we are aware of) that we imagine it was fairly negligible.
+A "free concert" was also held on Friday 29th, however so little reports remain of that event that we imagine it was fairly low-key.

 The big draw that year was (famously) Bob Dylan, making his first live appearance in 3 years, following a motorbike accident that had driven him into virtual reclusion from the outside World.
 Even A-List celebrities including members of The Beatles and The Rolling Stones made the pilgrimage to the Isle of Wight that year, just to see Dylan perform.
 However, let’s not forget the impressive list of other acts on the bill, which included artists such as The Who, Richie Havens, The Moody Blues, Joe Cocker etc.